dahn510/Discord-server-quotes/README.md

 # Discord-server-quotes
-api that gives quotes in discord server
+api that gives quotes in a discord server